Skip to main content

 ...

-A second option to send a JWT with the request is to pass the JWT token in the Authorization: Bearer header.
+A second option to send a JWT with the request is to pass the JWT in the Authorization: Bearer header.

 Example: